-The European Union recognises the relevance of the recent demonstrations in Chile and its people’s legitimate demands, noting also the latest decisions of the President on a social package and changes in his government, as well as the cancelation of the COP 25 and APEC Summits.
+The European Union recognises the relevance of the recent demonstrations in Chile and its people’s legitimate demands, noting also the latest decisions of the President on a social package and changes in his government, as well as the decision not to host COP 25 and the APEC Summits in Chile.

 We deplore the loss of life and reject any violence.
 Human rights must be respected in all circumstances and any breach should be duly investigated.
 In this context, the decision of the Chilean government to request the presence of the Office of the United Nations High Commissioner for Human Rights and of other human rights organisations is important.

 The lifting of the state of emergency and the government's intention to launch a broad dialogue with all Chileans could be conducive to effective responses to the expectations of the citizens.

 As a longstanding partner and friend of Chile, the European Union is ready to support the Chileans in their aspirations to move towards a more sustainable, equitable and inclusive development.